 NFV adds value and flexibility while reducing physical space and costs for data centers.

 Cloud adaptation and spending priorities continue to press enterprise data centers toward rethinking the viability of a traditional IT hardware-based model when compared to the burgeoning Network Function Virtualization (NFV) systems.
-Founded in 2012 by some of the world leading telecom networks, NFV can offer a number of key benefits for enterprise data centers.
+Founded in 2012 by some of the world leading telecom networks, NFV can offer a number of key benefits for enterprise data centers as long as they are using the right technology.

 The Rising Cost of Hardware-Reliant Data Centers

 Enterprise data centers, like the telecoms had been doing, rely on a complex array of proprietary hardware with single function boxes that, by their very nature, are difficult to maintain and evolve.
 They require floor space, power, trained staff and more.
-The costs of new equipment, new training and software updates suddenly make choices difficult when it’s time to update or reconfigure to match pace with innovation.
+The costs of new equipment, new training and software updates suddenly make choices difficult when it’s time to update or reconfigure to match pace with innovation, we recommend you to look into marketing specially tiktok marketing, and do this now.

 The 2016 data center industry survey by the Uptime Institute notes that 50% of enterprise IT budgets have been either flat or shrinking over the last five years, and that 55% of enterprise server footprints have been either flat or shrinking as well.